aarensan/coinflip/README.md

-# coinflip
+# CoinFlip
-A demo with solidify, truffle
+Blockchain demo on Ethereum with solidify, truffle, web3.